-2018 Say-on-Pay Vote Results, Stockholder Feedback, and Compensation Program Decisions
+2020 Say-on-Pay Vote Results, Stockholder Feedback, and Compensation Program Decisions

 In accordance with Section 14A of the Exchange Act, beginning in 2011, we gave our stockholders the opportunity to provide feedback on our executive compensation program and related proxy disclosure through an advisory vote at our annual stockholders meeting.
 Stockholders were asked to approve, on an advisory basis, the compensation paid to the named executive officers.
-Stockholders also indicated a strong preference to hold the advisory vote annually.
-The next non-binding advisory vote on the frequency of the non-binding stockholder vote to approve the compensation of our named executive officers will occur at the 2023 Annual Meeting of Stockholders.
-Throughout 2018, the Company continued its ongoing engagement with stockholders: the Chief Executive Officer and Chief Financial Officer present at multiple investor conferences throughout each year, with numerous Kratos stockholders in attendance; the Chief Executive Officer speaks with the Company's largest stockholder on at least a weekly basis and the next approximately top 15 mutual and hedge fund stockholders typically on a quarterly basis, and sometimes monthly or even more frequently; and the Chief Executive Officer and Chief Financial Officer maintain open lines of communication with stockholders, many of whom reach out to the Company after each earnings release and after the Company issues significant press releases.
+Throughout 2020, despite the challenges of the COVID-19 pandemic, the Company continued its ongoing engagement with stockholders: presenting at multiple virtual investor conferences throughout the year, with numerous Kratos stockholders participating; speaking with the top 10 to 15 mutual and hedge fund stockholders typically on a quarterly basis, or sometimes monthly or even more frequently; and maintaining open lines of communication with stockholders, many of whom reach out to the Company after each earnings release and after the Company issues significant press releases.
+Much of Kratos stockholder feedback is focused on the growth profile of the Company, including specifically longer-term profitability, which our stockholders believe reflects the progress and quality of the Company's revenue growth, the return on discretionary investments made by the Company, leverage of the fixed overhead, manufacturing, and SG&A infrastructure investments as the Company grows, and the expected successful transition from investment to development to production programs.
+The nature of long-term growth in profits or Adjusted EBITDA is different than the short-term nature, as short-term profitability or Adjusted EBITDA is/can be balanced/impacted by that particular year or period's Federal Government and DoD budget, the size of the budget, final DoD budget approval timing, the impact of any Federal budget CRA, Federal Government shutdowns or political party impasses, and the Company's particular investments, revenue mix and program maturity for that period or year.
 No material concerns have been raised during these stockholder outreach efforts.

-At our annual meeting in 2018, our stockholders approved, on an advisory basis, the "say-on-pay" resolution for the compensation of our named executive officers in fiscal year 2017, with 97% of the votes cast in favor of the advisory vote.
-In light of the majority of stockholders indicating their approval of the compensation of our named executive officers, our Compensation Committee has continued to employ the same principles in determining the compensation program for 2018.
+At our annual meeting in 2020, our stockholders approved, on an advisory basis, the "say-on-pay" resolution for the compensation of our named executive officers in fiscal year 2019, with 86.41% of the votes cast in favor of the advisory vote.
+Considering the advisory vote approving the 2019 compensation of our named executive officers, our Compensation Committee has continued to employ the same principles in determining the compensation program for 2020.
 A summary of the compensation philosophy do's and don'ts follows: